distribution/distribution/docs/recipes/nginx.md

 proxy, it also requires that you move TLS termination from the Registry to the proxy itself.

-> **Note**: Docker does not recommend binding your registry to `localhost:5000` without
+> **Note**: It is not recommended to bind your registry to `localhost:5000` without
 > authentication.
-This creates a potential loophole in your Docker Registry security.
+This creates a potential loophole in your registry security.
-> As a result, anyone who can log on to the server where your Docker Registry is running
+> As a result, anyone who can log on to the server where your registry is running
 > can push images without authentication.

 Furthermore, introducing an extra http layer in your communication pipeline